grjsmith/practical_strategy_for_technologists/Chapter2.md

 Just as organisational structures help teams place themselves in the organisation and give their objectives some additional context so do career frameworks help individuals.

-As described in Herzberg's Hygiebe Factors <https://en.wikipedia.org/wiki/Two-factor_theory> Employees relationships with their manager is the source of the most important motivating factors so it shouldn’t come as a surprise that the career framework is important as it provides a context for that relationship.
+As described in Herzberg's Hygiene Factors <https://en.wikipedia.org/wiki/Two-factor_theory> Employees relationships with their manager is the source of the most important motivating factors so it shouldn’t come as a surprise that the career framework is important as it provides a context for that relationship.
 The expectations a manager and the organisation has on an individual is defined by their capability and experience and those have a direct impact on their seniority which is defined in the career framework.
 The career framework is also where the organisation forms a contract with the individual.
 Consistently meet these criteria, it says, and you will do well, consistently fail to meet these criteria and you will be subject to disciplinary action.
 The career framework then is an ideal place for a leader to formally communicate their expectations to their people.

 ### Product, delivery and engineering management discipline